Isaah Yeo: Early life

 Yeo was born in Dubbo, New South Wales, Australia.
 He is the son of former North Sydney Bears and Balmain Tigers player Justin Yeo.

-Yeo played his junior football for the St Johns, Dubbo and Dubbo CYMS, before being signed by the Penrith Panthers.
+Yeo was educated at the St Johns College, Dubbo and played his junior football for Dubbo CYMS, before being signed by the Penrith Panthers.

 Playing career

 Yeo played for Penrith's NYC team in 2013.
 Yeo played in Penrith's 2013 NYC Grand Final 42-30 win over the New Zealand Warriors.